Willow Brook Geropsychiatric Unit

 Location and Contact Us

-We are located on the 3rd floor of Ohio Valley Hospital.
+We are located on the 3rd floor of Heritage Valley Kennedy.
 To access our unit, you may take the elevator located closest to the Cafeteria.
 When you get off of the elevator on the 3rd floor, take a right to the next hallway.

 Maher Ayyash, M.D.

 Dr. Maher Ayyash is the Medical Director of our Willow Brook Geropsychiatric Unit.
 He is also the Medical Director of Ohio Valley Outpatient Psychiatry center.
 Dr. Ayyash earned his medical degree from Alexandria University in Alexandria, Egypt, and completed residencies in psychiatry at the Duke University Medical Center in Durham, North Carolina, and the University Of Kansas School Of Medicine in Wichita.
 A frequent presenter of grand rounds and in-service programs, Dr. Ayyash often gives lectures across the United States.
 He is also a psychiatry liaison and consultant for numerous international institutions and universities.